Statistical learning for constrained functional parameters in infinite-dimensional models: Simulations

 \subsection{Other machine learning algorithms}

 We also evaluated our proposal using more data-driven approaches to estimation of $\psi_0$ and other functional parameters.
 We first considered a setting with high-dimensional covariates, where penalization is necessary to achieve adequate performance of linear models.
 In this simulation, we separately considered vectors $W$ consisting of 20, 50, and 100 independent standard Normal covariates.
 We used the LASSO \citep{tibshirani1996regression} to estimate functional parameters under the ATE and NDE equality constraints at the same sample sizes as in previous simulations.
-Details of the data generating process can be found in Supplemental Section~\ref{app:simulations}.
+Details of the data generating process can be found in Appendix~S12.
 We present results for the ATE constraint here; results for the NDE constraint were similar.

-We found that our procedure worked as expected in each setting, though also as expected, the rate convergence to the optimal risk was impacted by the number of covariates (Figure \ref{fig:highdim_sim_risks}, top row).
-On the other hand, the constraint was approximately solved in all settings at all sample sizes (bottom row).
+Our procedure behaved as expected across all settings, although more covariates slowed convergence to optimal risk (Figure \ref{fig:highdim_sim_risks}, top row); nonetheless, the constraint was approximately satisfied at every sample size (bottom row).

-We performed a similar simulation using the highly adaptive LASSO (HAL) \citep{benkeser2016highly, van2017generally}.
-In this simulation, we considered a univariate covariate $W$ and examined how the variation norm of $\psi_0$ impacted our proposed results.
-The convergence rate of HAL is impacted by the variation norm of the underlying function.
-Therefore, we hypothesized, based on our analysis of the proposed estimators, that increasing the variation norm would lead to slower convergence of the risk of $\psi_{n,\lambda_n}$ to the optimal risk.
-This was indeed observed in the simulation, though our proposed method still neared optimal risk in moderately sized samples even in the setting with high variation norm.
-See Supplemental Section~\ref{app:simulations} for full details.
+We ran a comparable simulation with the highly adaptive LASSO (HAL) \citep{benkeser2016highly, van2017generally} on a univariate covariate $W$ to assess how the variation norm of $\psi_0$ affects our results.
+As HAL’s convergence rate slows with larger variation norms, we expected—and observed—slower convergence of the risk of $\psi_{n,\lambda_n}$ to the optimal risk, although our method still approached optimal risk in moderate samples even at high variation norms.
+See Appendix~S12 for details.